Making Summers Too Easy…Makes Life Too Hard

 Let’s go a step further.
 When we research those individuals who seem to have a full, happy and successful life, we find that there is a natural rhythm to life.
 This rhythm consists of regular ‘stress’ followed by consistent ‘recovery.’

 Similar to how we keep muscle strong, our brains appear to thrive on having some exertion of effort followed by a period of recovery.
 We could call this “work” followed by “play.”

 Either way, we see that children do not thrive if we make life too easy by removing all structure and routine.
 In the summer this becomes particularly true, as the tendency is to over-value unstructured free time.
 While this is wonderful in many ways, it can be harmful to your child’s academic success and to support healthy habits.

 How so?
 It’s really quite simple.
 First, we see that most (not all) children actually lose about 2-3 months of academic achievement during the summers.
 Imagine, every year…your child spends 9 months to get 9 months of academic progress…and then every summer they lose 2-3 months of progress!
 In essence, your child is ‘disabled’ each year because there is no academic structure.

 It gets worse.
 For many of you, you know how difficult it is to maintain the daily routines of getting the kids up, ready and out the door.
 Summers only make this ten times worse when September rolls around.
 Many of you have children who will struggle immensely with getting back on track.

 The Solution: Don’t Make It So Easy!

-I am not suggesting that you set up a boot camp in your back yard.
-No. However, there is the need for regular routine.
+I am not suggesting that you set up a boot camp in your backyard.
+No. However, there is a need for regular routine.
 Even though your children will resist, I encourage a consistent, early bedtime with regular morning routines and chores.
 In next week’s article, I will lay out specifics on how you might think about these summer routines so next year will be easier and more productive for your children.